Whether you’re a responsible breeder facing the question of when to retire your dogs or you’re looking for a puppy – age matters.

 Large dogs die young because they age faster, so to speak.

-Genetic and hormonal factors also play a big role and determine the longevity of an organism.
+Genetic and hormonal factors also play a big role in determining the longevity of an organism.

 When Is a Male Dog Too Old to Breed?